 The Authority's financial policies serve as guidelines for both the financial planning and internal financial management of the Authority.
 These policies represent a combination of required practices under existing bond documents and recommended best practices.
-The Authority's Board of Directors formally adopted a comprehensive set of financial policies during fiscal years 2014 and 2015, with a focus on five key areas: financial planning, revenue and expenses, debt management, reserve funds, and accounting and financial reporting.
+The Authority's Board of Directors formally adopted a comprehensive set of financial policies with a focus on five key areas: financial planning, revenue and expenses, debt management, reserve funds, and accounting and financial reporting.
 In March 2016, the Board amended the reserve fund policy to establish a minimum balance of between one and two years of the annual Expressway System operating budget in order to meet liquidity goals.